mperry19umd/RHEOL_GUI_App/README.md

-# RHEOL_GUI
+# RHEOL_GUI_App
 [Matlab](https://www.mathworks.com/products/matlab.html)-based [graphical user interface](https://www.mathworks.com/discovery/matlab-gui.html) for constructing strength profiles

-To start the GUI, simply type "RHEOL_GUI" in the command window.
+To start the GUI, simply type "RHEOL_GUI_App" in the command window.
 The GUI reads a defaul parameter files "Defaul.rhl".
 It is assumed that all rheology parameter files have extension .rhl

 ## Description of the GUI